The inspiration for the OCRT came from the evening news during the spring of

 progressive but unaffiliated Christian, and a Zen Buddhist.
 Three of us are female; two male.
 All are

 The coordinator and main author, Bruce Robinson, is a retired Electronics Engineer

 and an Agnostic.
 He was born in

-1936 and graduated in 1959 from the University of Toronto with a BaSc degree in Engineering
+the mid 1930's and graduated in 1959 from the University of Toronto with a BaSc degree in Engineering

 professional, both in supervisory and technical capacities for 38 years at a large multi-national chemical/textile fibers